 Appeals & Appeals Response

 The appeals phase will open after the review phase is complete.
-During this phase, submitters have 24 hours to view the scorecards completed by each reviewer.
+During this phase, submitters have 24 hours to view the scorecards completed by each reviewer for their own submission.
 Reviewers will leave comments for each item they deduct points.
 If the submitter feels something was marked down inappropriately they can make an appeal to the reviewer, but they must provide a very good reason based on objective evidence (and not just opinion) to appeal or the reviewer will reject it.
+Although you may not file a petition against another competitor’s scorecards (only your own submission’s scorecards may be petitioned), you may report an inconsistent review if the reviewer scored submissions differently for the same issue.
+If it is determined that the reviewer scored the submissions differently for the same issue, Topcoder will evaluate and correct the scorecard at its discretion.

 Following the appeals phase is the appeals response phase.
 This phase allows the reviewer to review any appeals and decide on a final action.
 During the appeals response phase, the reviewers will reject any appeal not based on objective fact.
 Arguments on matters of opinion will be dismissed.
 Any appeal based on fact must be addressed thoroughly, and the reviewer must provide all the information the submitter needs to understand their decision (links, etc.)